Last Updated on 10 February 2025

 The path of Noto Antica

-Once you leave the car at the entrance of the ancient city, you pass through the royal door that will make you enter another dimension, back in time.
-You will find yourself totally immersed in ancient Noto, among the remains of medieval castles complete with drawings and sculptures in the rock left by prisoners, churches, city walls, caves, lakes, convents and much more .
+Once you leave your car at the entrance to the ancient city, you will pass through the royal gate that will make you like entering another dimension, back in time.
+You will find yourself totally immersed in ancient Noto, among the remains of medieval castles complete with drawings and rock carvings left by prisoners, churches, city walls, caves, ponds, convents and more.

 The path starts from the Royal Gate, where you left your car, up to the Hermitage monastery of Santa Maria della Provvidenza, built after the earthquake, however, as a tribute to the population.
 Total duration of the route about 30 minutes each way .